 I Contain Multitudes takes us into the microbial world and it’s a miraculous world.
 There were sections that were so astonishing I had to read them again because my mind was so blown I was not certain I read it right.
-I found myself sharing food parts with my best friend, a college science instructor.
-I of course had to call her about the gutless, bone-eating snot-flower worm.
+I found myself sharing good parts with my best friend, a college science instructor.
+I, of course, had to call her about the gutless, bone-eating snot-flower worm.

 I loved I Contain Multitudes.
 I am impressed with Yong’s ability to explain the science and the research so this lay-reader could easily understand new concepts and where they fit into our understanding of the world.
 Biology is not my strong suit, I can never remember which is meiosis and which is mitosis.
 Nonetheless, even though I skipped high school biology, I was able to easily understand the book.

 Yong writes with wonder and excitement, and you can feel his enthusiasm on every page.
 He also writes with humor and wit, from silly puns to bits of gossip and insider stories.
 He expresses the bemusement and astonishment of scientists who are surprised by the wonderful ingenuity and flexibility of microbes.

 This is also an important book.
 There are solutions here for medicine, which is obvious, but also for things like building for flooding with microbes that combat and prevent mold.
 A project that is working to fight Dengue Fever could also fight the Zika virus and malaria.
 Important, informative, and entertaining, what more can you ask?

 - I Contain Multitudes: The Microbes Within Is and a Grander View of Life at Harper Collins Publishers